Iteo/hooked_bloc/README.md

 }
 ```

-Then, consume results as you would do with `useCubitListener`
+Then, consume results as you would do with `useBlocListener`

 ```dart
   @override